yuv422/skifree_decomp/README.md

 Skifree Decompilation Project
 =============================
+By Eric Fry

-A decompilation of the 32bit version of Skifree (v1.04) back to C, compilable with Visual Studio 6.
+A source code reconstruction of the 32bit version of Skifree (v1.04) back to C, compilable with Visual Studio 6.

 ![Skifree](images/skifree.png)